frederic-perez/AmE-dictionary/data/dictionary.md

 __commend__ _v_ :three::hammer: (commended) _The King commended to his brothers his twelve-year-old son._
 __commendable__ _adj_ :seven: Worthy of commendation; deserving praise; admirable, creditable or meritorious.
 __commendation__ _n_ :three::hammer: (commendations) _He earned two commendation medals._ _He received two commendations._
+__commensurability__ _n_ /kuh-men-suh/shuh-ruh-BIH-lih-tee/ __1__ The quality of being in proportion or suitable in relation to something else. __2__ The quality of being measurable by a common standard; comparability.
 __commensurate__ _adj_ :eight: /kuh-MEN-suh-rut/ __1__ Proportionate. _The job posting states that salary will be commensurate with experience._ __2__ Having the same measure.
+__comment period__ _n_ A “comment period” is a designated timeframe during which members of the public, stakeholders, or interested parties are invited to provide feedback, opinions, or suggestions on a proposed rule, regulation, policy, or decision.
+This process is commonly used by government agencies, organizations, or regulatory bodies to gather input before finalizing a decision or implementing a new policy.
 __commentary__
 __commentator__ _n_
 __commingled__ _v_ :three::hammer: